xingboyang20/ace-configuration-api-samples/README.md

 - Have an installation of **CLM Platform** running.
 - Have the iHear sample package published to the storage.
 Refer to the CLM Platform documentation for instructions on how to do that.

-To follow along with the samples, you need to be familiar with building web apps with [React](https://reactjs.org/).
+To follow along with the samples, you need to be familiar with:

+- Building web apps with [React](https://reactjs.org/).
+- The basic concepts in the CLM Platform, such as `sections`, `variables`, `values`, `assignments` etc. refer to the CLM Platform documentation.

 For the `iHear` sample you also need a minimal understanding of [TypeScript](https://www.typescriptlang.org/).